Transparency and access to documents

 The Council also meets in public when its ministers debate important issues affecting the EU and its citizens or when they discuss the Council's work programme, the priorities of its Presidency and the Commission's work programmes and policy strategy.

-Minutes, agendas and calendar of the Council meetings
+Agendas and calendar of Council meetings

 When a Council's meeting is public, so are its minutes and therein you can find votes on draft laws, as well as explanations of vote and statements made by member states.
 In the minutes you can also find information about documents under discussion and the main conclusions reached by the Council.